pydata/bottleneck/README.rst

 DSNA is in the prototype stage.
 (Feedback welcomed!)

-DSNA currently contains the following functions: nanmax, nanmin, nanmean, nanstd, nanvar, nansum.
+DSNA currently contains the following functions: max, min, mean, std, var, sum.

-Functions that will appear in later releases of dsna: nanmedian (using a partial sort).
+Functions that will appear in later releases of dsna: median (using a partial sort).

-It may also be useful to add functions that do not currently appear in NumPy or SciPy: nancumsum, nanprod, etc. And perhaps functions like anynan, which could short-circuit once a NaN is found.
+It may also be useful to add functions that do not currently appear in NumPy or SciPy: cumsum, prod, etc. And perhaps functions like anynan, which could short-circuit once a NaN is found.

 Currently only 1d, 2d, and 3d arrays with NumPy dtype int32, int64, and float64 are supported.